 Stuffing and Baking Instructions

-Again, make sure the filling and the grilled zucchini boats are cool before stuffing.
+- Again, ensure the filling and the grilled zucchini boats are cool before stuffing.
 Then, using a spoon, fill the carved-out areas of each zucchini.

 Once baked, I decided to drizzle the stuffed zucchini with a tahini dressing!
 I adore tahini dressing!
 Additionally, I served my stuffed zucchini with brown rice.